-If you’re struggling with adult ADHD, every day life can (a likely will) present you with various challenges.
+If you’re struggling with adult ADHD, every day life can (and likely will) present you with various challenges.
 You may have difficulty managing work and personal relationships, meeting demands at work and at home, as well as taking care of your own health and well-being.

 If you’re in need of some tips to help you manage daily life with your ADHD, here are five strategies you can start using today.